git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 An analogy I'd draw would be [Street Fighter](https://en.wikipedia.org/wiki/Street_Fighter) games.
 In this game, the player could input a combination of buttons in sequence to perform flying spinning kicks and shoot fireballs.
 Sweet.
-As you grew more accustomed with the combos, you'll begin to move around by intuition since you've committed to muscle memory.
+As you grew more accustomed with the combos, you'd begin to repeat moves by intuition since you've committed to muscle memory.

 That's kind of what the prefix key in tmux is like.
 Without you understanding